-You can go a variety of ways on the clothing style depending on the location where we are going to create your engagement portraits.
-Please choose attire appropriate to your engagement portrait location.
+You can choose a variety of ways on your clothing style depending on the location where we are going to create your engagement portraits.
+Please choose the attire appropriate to your engagement portrait location.

 For example, if we’re at the Guthrie Theater in downtown Minneapolis, MN, I would recommend clothing suitable for a somewhat fancy cocktail, garden, or beach party.
 I’d recommend a collared button-down shirt with a sports jacket and slacks or dark jeans with closed-toe leather dress shoes or deck shoes for guys.
 For women, I would recommend sundresses, cocktail dresses, or a skirt with a blouse.
 And of course fancy shoes.

 What To Wear and Not To Wear

 - Avoid selecting wardrobe items featuring strong patterns, busy prints, or logos.